FedFACT: A Provable Framework for Controllable Group-Fairness Calibration in Federated Learning: Experiments

 \subsection{Overall Comparison (RQ1)}

 We perform extensive experiments comparing~\M~against existing fair FL baselines under varying statistical heterogeneity.
-We set $\xi^g=\xi^{l,k}=0.01$ for~\M. The subscript $g$ and $l$ represent the presence of global and local fairness constraints, respectively.
+We set $\xi^g=\xi^{k}=0.01$ for~\M. The subscript $g$ and $l$ represent the presence of global and local fairness constraints, respectively.
 It is essential to note that there is an inherent trade-off between accuracy and global-local fairness.

-\textbf{Binary classification results.} We compare~\M~with benchmarks tailored to binary classification in terms of the binary DP and EO criteria on the four datasets.
+\textbf{Binary classification results.} We compare~\M~with benchmarks tailored to binary classification in terms of the binary DP and EOP criteria on the four datasets.
 The results of DP are presented in Table~\ref{overall-comparison-DP}.
-We also report the Pareto frontier in \textbf{Appendix~\ref{EO-Comparison-Result-appendix}} to evaluate the ability of~\M~to strike a accuracy-fairness balance, along with the Pareto results of binary EO criterion.
+We also report the Pareto frontier in \textbf{Appendix~\ref{EO-Comparison-Result-appendix}} to evaluate the ability of~\M~to strike a accuracy-fairness balance, along with the Pareto results of binary EOP criterion.
 Overall, when compared to existing SOTA methods, \M~demonstrates superior performance in achieving a balanced trade-off between accuracy and fairness.

 \textbf{Multi-Class results.} We illustrate how~\M~performs on multi-class prediction using CelebA and ENEM with DP and EOP constraints.
-Due to the lack of methods that address multi-class fairness in FL, we defer the experiments to \textbf{Appendix~\ref{multi-class-classification-Result-appendix}}.
+As there are no established methods addressing multi-class fairness in federated learning, we conduct comparisons only between FedAvg and our proposed in- and post-processing approaches, as shown in Figure~\ref{multiclass-result-main}.
+More experimental details are in {Appendix~\ref{multi-class-classification-Result-appendix}}.

+The outcomes of the multiclass experiments do not parallel those in the binary setting, where post-processing methods vastly outperform alternatives; instead, performance is comparatively lower.
+This can be attributed to the paucity of local samples for fairness evaluation at individual clients, which causes post-processing under joint global and local fairness constraints to incur significant generalization error and thus fail to precisely enforce local fairness.
+Under these conditions, the in-training approach, leveraging globally aggregated data, offers superior fairness calibration, thereby underscoring the complementarity of the two methods we introduce.